A bit about me

 How I got here

-My first real step into the industry was Mark Morffew Studios on the Gold Coast.
-I started by assisting, moved into shooting, and ended up helping run the place.
+My first real step into the industry was Mark Morffew Studios.
+I started by assisting, moved into shooting, and ended up running the studio.
 That is where the foundation came from: how to read a face, how to shape light so someone feels good in it, and how much of this is really about making the person on the other side of the lens comfortable.
+It is also where I learned the business of it.
+Selling photography.
+Running a studio as a working business and not just a craft.

 Then I went back to freelance and shot a bit of everything while finding my direction again.
 Portraits, model portfolios, events, even a season of Santa photography.
 In 2020 I talked my way onto the media team at Elements Festival with two cameras on a harness and enough front to walk into the briefing like I belonged there.
 That turned into years on the road: Rabbits Eat Lettuce, Dragons Dreaming, Earth Frequency, whole seasons of them, all night, in the worst light a field can throw.
-It is where the low-light craft stopped being luck, and where I met most of the performers I still shoot now.
+It is where the low-light craft stopped being luck, and where most of the people I still work with came from.

 How I work